Divorce Magazine Publisher Offers 5 Valentine’s Day Survival Tips for Divorced People

 Divorced people searching for more advice on relationships, dating after divorce and other divorce recovery issues can visit www.DivorceMagazine.com and browse an extensive library of practical and easy-to-read articles.
 The website also lists local counselors and other allied support professionals who can help divorced/divorcing people (and others) deal with the emotional and psychological challenges triggered by Valentine’s Day and other holidays.

 Launched in 1996, Divorce Magazine is North America’s only magazine devoted entirely to divorce.
-It’s published twice a year with six regional editions, and is full of helpful articles as well as guides to local divorce professionals.
-The online version of the magazine, www.DivorceMagazine.com, is a leading divorce-related website since 1996 and offers thousands of pages of self-help articles as well as public forums, polls, information on local divorce professionals, and a blog located at http://divorceblog.divorcemag.com.
-The company also runs www.BlogsOnDivorce.com, which features expert opinions and insight from leading divorce professionals, including judges, lawyers, mediators, therapists and more.
+The magazine is published twice a year with six regional editions and is full of helpful articles as well as guides to local divorce professionals.
+The website www.DivorceMagazine.com, has been a leading divorce-related source since 1996 and offers thousands of pages of self-help articles as well as divorce news, public forums, polls, information on local divorce professionals, and a blog located at https://www.divorcemag.com/blog.
+The company also runs www.BlogsOnDivorce.com, which features expert opinion and insight from leading divorce professionals, including judges, lawyers, mediators, therapists and more.
 For more information on Divorce Magazine, www.DivorceMagazine.com and www.BlogsOnDivorce.com, contact publisher and CEO Dan Couvrette at (866) 803-6667 ext.
 24 or email DanC@divorcemag.com.